 He has acted for and continues to act for local and foreign financial institutions on banking issues, including the enforcement of banking facilities and securities (local and cross border), advising on banking secrecy obligations, anti-money laundering regulations and general banking issues.

 He has also acted and advised financial institutions and insolvency practitioners in several high profile insolvency restructurings involving SGX main-board listed companies.
-Mark was part of the legal team advising China Aviation Oil (Singapore) Corporation Limited in its debt restructuring exercise, involving over half a billion US dollars in debt, which is by far one of the largest debt restructuring exercises in Singapore’s history.
-Mark has also acted for liquidators of Singapore companies to claw back assets which were wrongfully dissipated and pursue directors and officers for wrongdoings and fraudulent acts committed during their tenure as directors or officers.
+Mark was part of the team advising China Aviation Oil (Singapore) Corporation Limited in its debt restructuring exercise, involving over half a billion US dollars in debt, which is by far one of the largest debt restructuring exercises in Singapore’s history.
+More recently, he has advised insolvency practitioners in several major insolvencies, including:

 Domestic and International Arbitrations